Folleach/SocketFlow/README.md

 # SocketFlow

-An event-oriented protocol over tcp/WebSocket
+An event-oriented protocol aggregator (tcp/WebSocket)
 _Light_ and _simple_ for use

 #### Supported languages